adamsol/Pyxell/README.md

 Requirements
 ------------

-These are the software versions that I use.
-Pyxell may work with others versions, but it is not guaranteed.

-* ANTLR 4.7.2 (to build the parser)
-* Python 3.7.4 with packages from `requirements.txt` installed (to run tests)
+* Python 3.8 with packages from `requirements.txt`.

-To compile and link a Pyxell program correctly, a C++ standard library is required for Clang.
+Sometimes installation of `llvmlite` fails.
+If a problem occurs, try using `easy_install` instead of `pip install`.

+* Clang 6 with C++ standard library.

-This shouldn't be a problem on Linux, but on Windows this may not work out of the box.
+The library shouldn't be a problem on Linux, but on Windows this may not work out of the box.
 In some cases Windows SDK installation may be required or it may be necessary to run `pyxell` with `-target x86_64-pc-windows-gnu` (run `test.py` with `-t` argument to use this).

+* ANTLR 4.7.2 (to build the parser).

+Put `antlr-4.7.2-complete.jar` file into `src` folder.

 Usage